-As you most likely have discovered, it can be very challenging to get rid of a timeshare.
+As you most likely have discovered, it can be very challenging to get rid of a timeshare and avoid timeshare resale scams.
 Most of these contracts are in perpetuity, which binds you to the terms of the agreement, including all financial obligations, for the rest of your life.
 In many instances, resort developers will hold you to this lifelong obligation rather than allow you to give back your unwanted timeshare.
 This causes many unhappy owners to try and sell their timeshare.

 Unfortunately, it’s also extremely difficult to sell a timeshare:

 - There is a limited resale market since most people prefer to buy new timeshares.

 - Timeshares typically don’t hold their value, so you’ll often be forced to sell for pennies on the dollar.

 - With 85% of timeshare owners stating that they regret their purchase, the supply of used timeshares far exceeds the demand